hank-ai/darknet/README.md

 * Create a new folder where the files will be stored.
 For this example, a neural network will be created to detect animals, so the following directory is created:  `~/nn/animals/`.
 * Copy one of the Darknet configuration files you'd like to use as a template.
 For example, see `cfg/yolov4-tiny.cfg`.
 Place this in the folder you created.
 For this example, we now have `~/nn/animals/animals.cfg`.
 * Create a `animals.names` text file in the same folder where you placed the configuration file.
 For this example, we now have `~/nn/animals/animals.names`.
 * Edit the `animals.names` file with your text editor.
 List the classes you want to use.
 You need to have exactly 1 entry per line, with no blank lines and no comments.
-For this example, the `.names` file will contain:
+For this example, the `.names` file will contain exactly 4 lines:
 ~~~
     dog
     cat